hazelcast/hazelcast-code-samples/enterprise/wan-replication/simulating-max-idle/README.md

 ## Detail

-Ideally to solve the issue, we can do write after each read.
+To solve the issue, we can naively do write after each read.
 But that would be too expensive.
 To improve, we can try to do write only if the entry is close to expire.
 This is better, but we would need to do two calls from the client if we need to write.
 To further improve, we can